GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## Step 1 - Recognize Authentication Patterns and Use Cases

-The first step for many agencies is identifying use cases, but we must recognize our authentication patterns and gaps.
+The first step for many agencies is identifying use cases alongside authentication patterns and gaps.
 Through the FIDO2 CoA, five main authentication patterns are identified.

 Figure 4.
 Authentication patterns toward a holistic authenticator strategy
  <img src="{{site.baseurl}}/assets/playbooks/pra-4-patterns.png" align="center" alt="Authentication patterns focus on the authentication events between a user (an employee, contractor, or partner) and data.
 The five primary authentication patterns inlude personal devices, government devices, enterprise single sign on tool, direct authentication through a web portal, and a non-application interface such as a command line.">